 From digitally invisible to 12,000 visitors in just two years.

 Social Streets is a non-profit community interest company.
-This means our Articles of Association include a clear social mission and we have an asset lock that ensures profits are retained for the benefit of the community and not used for private gain.
+This means our Articles of Association includes a clear social mission and we have an asset lock that ensures profits are retained for the benefit of the community and not used for private gain.